Skip to main content

 • The deposit can be protected in a 'custodial' scheme (scheme holds the money) or 'insured' scheme (landlord holds it but pays a premium)

-If your landlord hasn't protected your deposit: You can apply to court for a penalty of 1–3 times the deposit amount.
+If your landlord hasn't protected your deposit: You can apply to court for a penalty of 1 to 3 times the deposit amount.
 Critically, if your deposit wasn't properly protected, your landlord cannot serve a valid Section 21 notice to evict you.

 In Scotland, landlords must protect deposits within 30 working days of the tenancy start date.
 The three approved schemes are: SafeDeposits Scotland, mydeposits Scotland, and Letting Protection Service Scotland.